 How can a sane company invite you to interview for a job position that requires 1-10 years of work experience?

-Entry-level positions will require entry-level candidates, and mid-level positions will require mid-level professionals to fill it.
-In summary, beware of job interviews for positions with a wild range of prerequisite experiences.
+Entry-level positions will require entry-level candidates, and mid-level positions will require mid-level professionals to fill them.
+In summary, beware of job interviews for positions with a wide range of prerequisite experiences.

 17. The Email